 With IG crypto you can trade in 8 different cryptocurrencies, including bitcoin, ripple and litecoin.
 Alternatively, traders can opt for the crypto 10 index, which allows you to access the 10 largest coins in a single trade, meaning you don’t have to rely on the value of one single currency.

-In our IG review, we found their crypto trading options and educational materials to be very helpful for beginners.
+In our IG review, we found their crypto trading options and educational materials to be very helpful for beginners, even if IG is not a crypto broker where you can directly buy the assets.
 This is a necessary element for us when reviewing a broker as trading cryptocurrencies is risky due to the unpredictable and volatile market.

 This IG review is focussed primarily on crypto trading, however their other options are certainly worth a mention here.
 With IG you can trade forex, indices, shares and commodities as well as cryptocurrencies.